sbidoul/pip-deepfreeze/README.rst

    Then you ship the content of the ``wheel-dir`` directory to your target environment or docker image, and run::

-      pip install --no-index --find-links=./wheel-dir ./wheel-dir/project_name-*.whl
+      pip install --no-index --find-links=./wheel-dir project-name

    Note the use of ``--no-deps`` when building and ``--no-index`` when installing.
-This will ensure that all your dependencies are pinned in ``requirements.txt``.
+This will ensure that all the required dependencies are effectively pinned in ``requirements.txt``.

 CLI reference
 -------------